-The 0% rate
+0% rate

 The 0% rate applies to long-term gain that would be taxed at 10% or 15% based on the taxpayer's ordinary-income rate.
-If you have adult children in one of these tax brackets, consider transferring appreciated assets to them so they can enjoy the 0% rate.
-This strategy can be even more powerful if you'd be subject to the 3.8% NIIT or the 20% long-term capital gains rate if you sold the assets.
+If you have adult children in one of these tax brackets, consider transferring appreciated assets to them so they can sell the assets and enjoy the 0% rate.
+This strategy can be even more powerful if you'd be subject to the 3.8% NIIT and/or the 20% long-term capital gains rate if you sold the assets.